EdSaleh/web.ts/README.md

 Download a document from the Internet and use it in your page.
 This component has two methods:- view(): contains the location of the document to be downloaded.
 If you location last word after “/” contains a “.”
 Ex: /file.txt it will do a get request, else or it contains a “?”
-Or ends with “/” it will do a post request. result(doc:Document): callback with the docuoment when it’s finished downloading. getElement(doc) method takes first div clone in the document; getElement(elm) removes "ts" class and id from clone.
+Or ends with “/” it will do a post request. result(doc:Document): callback with the document when it’s finished downloading. getElement(doc) method takes first div clone in the document; getElement(elm) removes "ts" class and id from clone.
 ##WebView<T> Interface Component:
 Contains apply(item:T) method to use on a specific area on your page document.